dora-metrics/pelorus/docs/Configuration.md

   name: failuretime-config
   namespace: pelorus
 data:
-  PROVIDER: "github"     # jira  |  jira, github, servicenow
+  PROVIDER: "GitHub"     # jira  |  jira, GitHub, servicenow
   SERVER:                #       |  URL to the Jira or ServiceNowServer, can be overriden by env_from_secrets
   API_USER:                  #       |  Tracker Username, can be overriden by env_from_secrets
   TOKEN:                 #       |  User's API Token, can be overriden by env_from_secrets
   PROJECTS: "konveyor/todolist-mongo-go,konveyor/todolist-mariadb-go"
-  APP_FIELD: "todolist"  #       |  This is optional for the Github failure exporter
+  APP_FIELD: "todolist"  #       |  This is optional for the GitHub failure exporter
 ```

-The `PROJECTS` key is comma deliniated and formated at "Github_organization/Github_repository".
-The `APP_FIELD` key can be used to associate the Github repository with a particular application
+The `PROJECTS` key is comma deliniated and formated at "GitHub_organization/GitHub_repository".
+The `APP_FIELD` key can be used to associate the GitHub repository with a particular application

-Any Github issue must be labeled as a "bug".
-Any issue can optionally have a label associated with a particular application.
-If an application is not found, it will default the app to the Github repository name.
+Any GitHub issue must be labeled as a `bug` and can optionally have a label associated with a particular application.
+If an application is not found, it will default the app to the GitHub repository name.

-This is an example of the output with the `APP_FIELD` for the [todolist-mongo-go repository](https://github.com/konveyor/todolist-mongo-go).
+This is an example of the output with the `APP_FIELD` for the [todolist-mongo-go repository](https://GitHub.com/konveyor/todolist-mongo-go).
 ```
 05-25-2022 13:09:40 INFO     Collected failure_creation_timestamp{ app=todolist, issue_number=3 } 1652305808.0
 05-25-2022 13:09:40 INFO     Collected failure_creation_timestamp{ app=todolist-mariadb-go, issue_number=4 } 1652462194.0